HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 }
 ```

-The response contains the `id` of the Content Source, which you will need later to configure a Crawler.
+The response contains the `id` of the Content Source, which is required when you [configure a crawler](#configuring-the-crawler).

-## Configure the Crawler
+## Configuring the crawler

-To configure a Crawler, call the `/dx/api/search/v2/crawlers` endpoint with a `POST` request and the following payload:
+To configure a crawler, call the `/dx/api/search/v2/crawlers` endpoint with a `POST` request and the following payload:

 **Payload:**